Maloney, Chris. “JATSPack and JATSPAN, a packaging format and infrastructure for the NLM/NISO Journal

 jatspan repository.
 This is a directory on the local filesystem, which is the root directory

 to which downloaded JATSPacks are extracted.
-The client program then creates this directory
+The client program then creates this

-jatspan master OASIS catalog file to it, as well as performing
+and writes a jatspan master OASIS catalog file to it, as well as performing

 a few other setup tasks.

 The master OASIS catalog file can be used by tools, such as oXygen, to resolve

 identifiers defined within JATSPacks.
 These XML tools should be set up to point to

 catalog file.
 As described above, this only needs to be done once, and from that point

 those tools will be able to resolve any identifiers defined by any JATSPack that is

 Also as part of setup, the user can choose whether or not to download and install